roozbeh360/ubuntu_xui_installer/README.md

 # ubuntu_xui_installer
 Install v2ray XUI on Ubuntu

-Edit bahsh file change you email and domain . this code supports English version on XUI with auto import users from last install on same sever .
+Edit bash file change you email and domain . this code supports English version on XUI with auto import users from last install on same sever .

 after upload cd to directory of uploaded file and excute :